© 2026 Texas Public Radio

 Sign up for TPR Today, Texas Public Radio's newsletter that brings our top stories to your inbox each morning.

-The ground remains very saturated from rains last week, so it won't take much rain to trigger sudden flooding.
+The ground remains saturated from last week’s rains, meaning it may not take much additional rainfall to trigger flash flooding.

 TPR was founded by and is supported by our community.
 If you value our commitment to the highest standards of responsible journalism and are able to do so, please consider making your gift of support today.